-Summary of the 2018 Reinsurance Placement
+Summary of the January 2018 Traditional Reinsurance Placement

-FEMA contracted with Guy Carpenter and Company, a subsidiary of Marsh & McLennan Companies, to provide broker services to assist in securing the 2018 reinsurance placement.
-Additionally, FEMA contracted with Aon Benfield for financial advisory services for the January 2018 placement of reinsurance.
+FEMA contracted with Guy Carpenter and Company, a subsidiary of Marsh & McLennan Companies, to provide broker services to assist in securing the reinsurance placement.
+FEMA contracted with Aon Benfield for financial advisory services for the January 2018 placement of reinsurance.

 The 28 private reinsurance markets under FEMA’s 2018 Reinsurance Agreement are: